Viewing this page on your device?

 If these vital eye functions are poor, your child’s eyes will not be sending accurate information to the brain.

 Here are some signs that it may be a vision issue, rather than a visual processing issue:

 If your child's eyes are not working well together, these are a few of the signs that you may see in your child during school work:

 If you notice any of these signs in your child, please take your child to a behavioral optometrist for an evaluation.
 (Even if they have passed a basic 20/20 vision eye exam!)

 If your child is currently not making good progress despite receiving therapy intervention for visual processing disorder please ask your therapist or teacher for a referral to a behavioral optometrist.

 You could save a lot of time and effort in the long run by getting to the root of the problem sooner.

-SPD is sensory processing disorder, and as vision is one of the senses, it is worth taking a look at how visual processing can be affected by sensory processing disorder.
+As vision is one of our important senses, it is worth taking a look at how visual processing can be affected by sensory processing disorder (SPD).

 The descriptions are not comprehensive and I encourage you to chat to an occupational therapist if you feel your child struggles with one or more of these sub-categories of SPD that involve the visual sense.